na-na-hi/renget/archive/elysianrealm.md

 ------ | ------ | ------
 1st | Kalpas1 | Both damage boosts, HP cap up are the key choices, can pick vulnerability, unlock nexus; can pick Burden, TDM from enhanced
-2nd | Griseo1 | Red (buy from shop) Yellow Black are the key choices, unlock nexus 2nd | Kevin2 | Breach, both damage boosts are the key choices, can pick SP, unlock nexus 2nd | Pardofelis1 | HPSP cap up, both damage boosts are the key choices, unlock nexus Optional | Su2 | Both combo boosts, vulnerability, TDM are the key choices, don't need nexus; can also pick Vill-V 5 3,  Sakura TDM, vulnerability , Eden both damage boosts as reinforcement
+2nd | Griseo1 | Red (buy from shop) Yellow Black are the key choices, unlock nexus 2nd | Kevin2 | Breach, both damage boosts are the key choices, unlock nexus 2nd | Pardofelis1 | HPSP cap up, both damage boosts are the key choices, unlock nexus; can pick breach from enhanced Optional | Vill-V2 | 2 5 3 are the key choices, individual is fine, nexus is better; can also pick Sakura vulnerability, TDM as reinforcement

-!!! info Can buy Su's damage reduction in shop if needed; if triggering revive too easily can pick Kalpas2 to maintain damage buffs; recommended to swap sigil on 5F
+!!! info If dying easily, can pick Kalpas2 to preserve damage boost; recommended to swap sigil on 5F

 #->Herrscher of Human: Ego fast ulti<-
 ->![hohulti1](https://i.imgur.com/ivCy9A1.png)<-